paysdoc/ES6TypeScript/README.md

 ##Assignments setup
 ###Assignment 1 Gulp
-Inside the gulpfile.js is a 'ts-compile' task that takes care of the transpilation to JS.
+Take a look inside the gulpfile.js file at the 'ts-compile' task that takes care of the transpilation process.
 This tasks calls the 'gulp-typescript' plugin with the source files and tells the plugin to transpile the code with the options specified in tsconfig.